 The laser power during an exposure.

-Beam blanking on the edges of the resonant scan.
+Beam blanking on the left and right edges of the frame.

 Beam blanking between image frames during the Y mirror flyback.

-ScanImage® allows control of up to 3 Pockels Cells (or other similar light modulators).
+ScanImage® allows control of multiple Pockels Cells (or other similar light modulators).
 The command signals generated by ScanImage® for control of these devices are termed Beams.
 These signals can be controlled by ScanImage® in several contexts:

 Simple static control of power level to use during acquisitions.
 This avoids need for simple manual control of a laser attenuator.
 See the Power Controls Window.